 Therefore when looking at longer spans of time, for example the 951 years between the Battle of Hastings in 1066—the last time that England was successfully invaded—and the present day in 2017, the tropical positions between those dates are not a true comparison of the 1066 positions versus the present day because the tropical zodiac moves with respect to the sky and the sidereal zodiac, a fixed frame of reference, as a practical matter, does not.
 Almost thirteen and a half degrees of precession have accrued between A.D.
 1066 and A.D.
 2017.
 The average movement of stars is 0.0029 seconds of arc per year in right ascension and 0.029 seconds in declination per year.
 The great majority of them take hundreds of thousands of years to move one degree.
 A few close stars like Sirius, the dog star, are much faster.
 Even so, Sirius has moved a little more than a half degree in less than two millennia but precession moves the equinox by almost 28 degrees in two millennia.

 Many people expect massive change from the conjunction seven years from now.
 In the chart of an individual, the effect of Pluto in combination with its natal place is to reconfigure the life.
-When people get the sextile, square or trine to their natal positions, they are often shut out, ostracized, laid-off, occasionally divorced or important people in their lives die or exit the life of the native.
+When people get the sextile, square or trine to their natal positions, they are often shut out, ostracized, laid-off, occasionally divorced, or the important people in their lives exit or die.
 If the benefics simultaneously configure such a transit, it can look like a metamorphosis, whereby one is propelled, apparently providentially, into their destiny.
 If the malefics are in play with transiting Pluto, such a transit to the natal Pluto may mark the beginning of extraordinary problems that may well take years to work out.
 If there are simultaneous transits from malefics and benefics to the natal Pluto when it also becomes involved with transiting Pluto, the native may be forcibly torn from a bad situation that inhibits growth and find that what was painful was a blessing in disguise that opened up a new life.
 Pluto is frequently revolutionary in its affect; sometimes it is evolutionary in a natural fashion as at the onset of puberty (if transiting Pluto gets involved with natal Venus or the Moon) or when a prince succeeds to the throne when the king, his father, dies.
 However it manifests, its overall effect especially with its natal place is to bring about significant and sometimes radical change.

 The conjunction is the grand-daddy of all contacts.
 We haven’t had one yet; the country is too young.
 There are three elements in 2024, which is an election year, that support more than garden variety changes.
 First, on election day, November 5, 2024, with respect to sidereal reckoning, transiting Mars will be in 5° Cancer, transiting Pluto will be in 4° Capricorn and both of them sit astride the U.S. Pluto in 5° Capricorn 56’.
 Those three planets in combination hold the potential for violence.
 The issue then devolves onto what would provoke violence.
 Second, transiting Saturn on election day in 2024 will be in 17° Aquarius closely square the U.S. Uranus in 17° Taurus 18’.
 When individuals experience the transit of Saturn to their natal Uranus, their options are limited and they are obliged to conform to a policy or an agenda such that their freedom of action is temporarily reduced.
 If the constitution were suspended or rescinded fully or partially, there could be rioting in the streets and violence on a national scale that might cause the government to deploy troops to keep order.